NUKnightLab/SensorGrid/README.md

 SensorGrid is Knight Lab's experimental DIY prototyping system for ad hoc sensor network deployment.
 Designed around Adafruit's Atmel-based Feather prototyping ecosystem, SensorGrid is modular, extensible, and open source all the way down to its core components

+SensorGrid's primary goals include:
+  * ease of deployment
+  * modularity
+  * adaptability
+  * openness

+SensorGrid is designed to quickly and easily deploy a wireless network of environmental data collection.
+The primary use case is environmental data collection around a campus area for use by students and researchers for environmental data reporting classes and projects.
+We hope to expand these use cases as we build out SensorGrid's capabilities and test its limititations.

 ## Should I use it?

 If you can answer yes to these questions: